-Evolutionary dynamics offers a fresh angle on traditional game theory, illustrating how players, while seeking higher individual payoffs, can still choose to cooperate spontaneously, favoring the collective's interest over their own highest payoff~\cite{nowak2006evolutionary,sigmund2010calculus}.
-This cooperative behavior is notably amplified in structured populations that closely mirror real-world scenarios where individuals interact mainly with their neighbors rather than the entire population, fostering ``spatial reciprocity'' through localized strategy interaction and reproduction~\cite{nowak1992evolutionary,szabo1998evolutionary}.
-Evolutionary graph theory delves into this phenomenon, studying the dynamics of evolution in such structured populations~\cite{lieberman2005evolutionary,szabo2007evolutionary,nowak2010evolutionary}.
-A commonly used theory is the pair approximation approach, which introduces the marginal effect of games based on the voter model~\cite{clifford1973model}.
-Originating from general biology and physics fields~\cite{gutowitz1987local,matsuda1987lattice,szabo1991correlations,matsuda1992statistical,dieckmann2000pair}, early pair approximation methodologies eventually found application in delineating evolutionary games on regular graphs, unearthing the pivotal `$b/c>k$' rule~\cite{ohtsuki2006simple}.
-Soon after, the methodology was applied for multi-strategy, two-player games, spawning the concept of ``replicator dynamics on graphs''~\cite{ohtsuki2006replicator}, which supplements the understanding of replicator dynamics in well-mixed populations~\cite{taylor1978evolutionary}.
+Evolutionary dynamics offers a fresh angle on traditional game and behavior theory, including honesty~\cite{capraro2019evolution,capraro2020lying,kumar2021evolution}, morality~\cite{capraro2018grand,capraro2021mathematical}, and trust~\cite{abbass2015n,chica2017networked}, among others.
+As a move beyond the traditional theory, evolutionary dynamics illustrates how players, while seeking higher individual payoffs, can still choose to cooperate, favoring the collective's interest over their own highest payoff~\cite{nowak2006evolutionary,sigmund2010calculus}.
+This cooperative behavior is amplified in structured populations that closely mirror real-world scenarios where individuals interact with their neighbors rather than the entire population, fostering ``spatial reciprocity'' through local strategy interaction and reproduction~\cite{nowak1992evolutionary,szabo1998evolutionary}.
+Evolutionary graph theory analyzes this phenomenon, studying the dynamics of evolution in such structured populations~\cite{lieberman2005evolutionary,szabo2007evolutionary,nowak2010evolutionary}.
+A commonly used theory is the pair approximation approach, which introduces the marginal effect of games based on the Voter model~\cite{clifford1973model}.
+Originating from general biology and physics fields~\cite{gutowitz1987local,matsuda1987lattice,szabo1991correlations,matsuda1992statistical}, early pair approximation methodologies found application in evolutionary games on regular graphs, revealing the `$b/c>k$' rule~\cite{ohtsuki2006simple}.
+Soon after, the methodology was applied for multi-strategy two-player games, spawning the concept of ``replicator dynamics on graphs''~\cite{ohtsuki2006replicator}, which supplements the traditional replicator dynamics in well-mixed populations~\cite{taylor1978evolutionary}.
 Recent advancements in the pair approximation approach have facilitated studies on game transitions~\cite{su2019evolutionary} and asymmetric social interactions in evolutionary dynamics~\cite{su2022evolutionasym}.
-A parallel prominent branch in evolutionary graph theory is rooted in the identity-by-descent theory, capable of depicting evolutionary dynamics across various network structures~\cite{allen2014games,allen2017evolutionary}.
-This framework has spurred significant findings recently, including~\cite{su2019spatial,mcavoy2020social,su2022evolution,wang2023evolution,wang2023inertia,wang2023conflict,wang2023greediness}.
+A parallel branch in evolutionary graph theory is the identity-by-descent theory, capable of depicting evolutionary dynamics across any network structure~\cite{allen2014games,allen2017evolutionary}.
+This framework has spurred significant findings recently, including~\cite{su2019spatial,mcavoy2020social,su2022evolution,su2023strategy,wang2023evolution,wang2023inertia,wang2023conflict,wang2023greediness}.
 For a comprehensive understanding of the progress in evolutionary dynamics over the past two decades, the reader can refer to a recent review~\cite{perc2017statistical}.